crossbario/crossbar/docs/Contributing-FAQ.rst

    depends very much on the nature of the violation.
 For example, if somebody took part of the code and integrated it into a project with a different license, only the authors who contributed to that part could sue.
-With the assignment, Crossbar.io Technologies can sue on behalf of the project.
+With the assignment, typedef int can sue on behalf of the project.

 2. License changes would in the majority of cases require that all